boazbk/tcs/lec_26_quantum_computing.md

 There are many excellent videos available online covering some of these materials.
-The videos of [Umesh Vazirani'z EdX course](https://www.youtube.com/playlist?list=PLDAjb_zu5aoFazE31_8yT0OfzsTcmvAVg) are an accessible and recommended introduction to quantum computing.
+The videos of [Umesh Vazirani's EdX course](https://www.youtube.com/playlist?list=PLDAjb_zu5aoFazE31_8yT0OfzsTcmvAVg) are an accessible and recommended introduction to quantum computing.
 Regarding quantum mechanics in general, this [video](https://www.youtube.com/watch?v=DfPeprQ7oGc) illustrates the double slit experiment, this [Scientific American video](https://www.youtube.com/watch?v=xM3GOXaci7w)  is a nice exposition of Bell's Theorem.
 This [talk and panel](https://youtu.be/GdqC2bVLesQ?t=2m51s) moderated by Brian Greene discusses some of the philosophical and technical issues around quantum mechanics and its so called  "measurement problem".
-The [Feynmann lecture on the Fourier Transform](http://www.feynmanlectures.caltech.edu/I_50.html) and [quantum mechanics in general](http://www.feynmanlectures.caltech.edu/III_toc.html) are very much worth reading.
+The [Feynman lecture on the Fourier Transform](http://www.feynmanlectures.caltech.edu/I_50.html) and [quantum mechanics in general](http://www.feynmanlectures.caltech.edu/III_toc.html) are very much worth reading.
 The Fourier transform is covered in these videos of [Dr. Chris Geoscience](https://youtu.be/EYRmB1aNh9I?t=19s),  [Clare Zhang](https://www.youtube.com/watch?v=Y9pYHDSxc7g) and [Vi Hart](https://www.youtube.com/watch?v=i_0DXxNeaQ0).
 See also [Kelsey Houston-Edwards's video on Shor's Algorithm](https://www.youtube.com/watch?v=wUwZZaI5u0c).